Lifted Forward Planning in Relational Factored Markov Decision Processes with Concurrent Actions: Foreplan: Efficient Forward Planning

 Counting the assignments of each PRV separately is insufficient, as PRVs can be defined over the same logvars and thus interfere with each other.
 However, the parfactors can be evaluated separately since, in Equation~\ref{eq:lp}, we have the full current and next state available.
-Thus, it is sufficient to count PRVs together if they share a logvar and occur in a parfactor together.
-To obtain the representation and quantify its complexity, we define the relational cost graph: \begin{definition}[Relational Cost Graph] The \emph{relational cost graph} of a parfactor model of an rfMDP has a vertex for each PRV in the current state.
-Two vertices are connected by an edge if and only if the PRVs associated with these two vertices share a logvar and occur together in a parfactor or a parameterized local reward function.
+Thus, it is sufficient to count PRVs together if they share a logvar and occur together in a parfactor.
+To obtain the representation and later on quantify its complexity, we define the relational cost graph: \begin{definition}[Relational Cost Graph] The \emph{relational cost graph} of an rfMDP has a vertex for each PRV in the current state.
+Two vertices are connected by an edge if and only if the PRVs associated with these two vertices share a logvar and occur together in a parfactor as input PRVs or a parameterized local reward function.
 We denote the number of (maximal) cliques by $c$ and the size of the largest clique by $w$. \end{definition}

-We note that $c$ and $w$ are both bound by the number of PRVs, although this bound is relatively loose.
-The key insight now is that (maximal) cliques in the relational cost graph correspond to sets of PRVs that Foreplan needs to count together as they interfere with each other.
+We give a more formal definition of the relational cost graph in Appendix~\ref{appendix:rcg_formal_definition}.
 Let us take a look at the relational cost graph of Example~\ref{ex:epidemic}.
 For a more complex example, we refer to Appendix~\ref{appendix:rcg-examples}. \begin{example} The relational cost graph for Example~\ref{ex:epidemic} consists of three isolated vertices corresponding to $Sick(M)$, $Travel(M)$ and $Epidemic$.
-The first two do not occur together in a parfactor or local reward function and the first and the last does not share a logvar with one of the first two. \end{example}
+The first two do not occur together in a parfactor or local reward function and both do not share a logvar with the last one.
+Figure~\ref{fig:epidemic_rcg} shows the visual representation of the relational cost graph. \end{example}

-Since the cliques describe which PRVs need to be counted together, the state representation is now a set of such countings, stored in a histogram each.
-We extend the definition of CRVs to more than one logvar based on the definition of CRVs by~\customcite{crv}:
+The key insight now is that (maximal) cliques in the relational cost graph correspond to sets of PRVs that Foreplan needs to count together as they interfere with each other.
+For one logvar per PRV, basic CRVs~\cite{crv} already return the result.
+To lift the limitation of one logvar per PRV, we extend the definition by \customcite{crv}: